 at the end of the term — purchase of the car (or refusal if you want a new car);

-all property belongs to the lessor until full purchase.
+all property belongs to the lessor until full payment is made.

 You can do without comprehensive insurance and income statements (in some companies).
 Leasing provides simple processing for individual entrepreneurs and businesses.
 The service is often used by legal entities, with tax optimization.

 Before choosing a financial scheme, it is important to determine your priorities.
-Are you ready to pay more each month but get the car in your ownership right away?
+Are you ready to pay more each month but get the car in your ownership immediately?
 Is simplicity and speed of processing important to you?
 Are you buying a car for yourself or for business?
-How critical is it for you to have the car registered in your name?
-The main thing is not just to read the terms but to calculate the total costs and check the contracts.
+How critical is it for you to have the car in your name?
+The main thing is not just to read the terms, but to calculate the total costs and check the contracts.